mcognetta/mcognetta.github.io/posts/lichess-compressor-world-championship-analysis.md

 # Appendix

 If you are interested in producing your own graphs like the ones in this article, here is a [Colab](https://colab.research.google.com/drive/1H9cw_o-e3aLgKpwcfzzI3P4l8tkgkhPR?usp=sharing) that can convert a PGN input or a Lichess game into a graph.

+If you are interested in running the Lichess compressor bot (a Lichess bot that uses the compression scorer as an evaluation function), a repo and instructions are given [here](https://lichess.org/forum/community-blog-discussions/ublog-X0afKqm2?page=2#14).